apache/incubator-gluten/docs/Velox.md

 ### Submit the Spark SQL job

 Submit test script from spark-shell.
 You can find the scala code to [Run TPC-H](../backends-velox/workload/tpch/run_tpch/tpch_dwrf.scala) as an example.
-Please remember to modify the location of TPC-H files as well as TPC-H queries before you run the testing.
+Please remember to modify the location of TPC-H files as well as TPC-H queries in backends-velox/workload/tpch/run_tpch/tpch_dwrf.scala before you run the testing.
 ```
 var dwrf_file_path = "/PATH/TO/TPCH_DWRF_PATH"
 var gluten_root = "/PATH/TO/GLUTEN"